cybersamx/go-recipes/serialization/csv/README.md

 # Basic CSV Parsing

-A simple recipe for reading and parsing a CSV file.
+This example covers:

+* Reading from a csv file.
+* Writing to a csv file.

 The `encoding/csv` package in the standard Go library provides the parser you need to parse CSV.
 Use the function `Read()` to read and parse a record from an instance of `Reader`.
-Make sure you handle the returned error for `io.EOF`, which in my opinon isn't really an error but a state condition.
+Make sure you handle the returned state for `io.EOF`.

 ## Setup